aykamal2016/Observability/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.
 ![prometheus](https://github.com/aykamal2016/Observability/blob/master/Project_Starter_Files-Building_a_Metrics_Dashboard/answer-img/final-dashboard.png)
+The memory usage of the Flask app.

+The CPU usage of the Flask app as measured over 30 seconds intervals.

+The 50th percentile of request durations over the last 30 seconds.

+pod Uptime

+Number  of 40X and 50x responses

+Number of failed (non HTTP 200) responses per second.

+The average response time measured over 30 seconds intervals for successful requests

+Request per second

+The 50th percentile of request durations over the last 30 seconds.

+Total Request per minute